HuyGHuynh/ai-companion-chat/README.md

 npm run dev
 ```

-The frontend will run on http://localhost:5173
+The frontend will run on: http://localhost:5173

 ## Future scope